 In 2007 Neil and family left New York to pursue a career as a professional teacher and artist.
-He lives and works in Fayetteville AR with his wife, son, mother-in-law and two dogs.
+This decision has offered a tour of the South with time spent in Louisville KY, Starkville MS and Tuscaloosa AL. He now lives and works in Fayetteville AR with his wife, son, mother-in-law and dog.

 "Narrative is an innate and inescapable fact in a realist painting.
 I pack a painting with cultural and personal references and work toward a flexible narrative.
 As more is added the internal relationships get denser, tighter, and more intricate.
 The act of viewing my paintings is an unlocking of these internal relationships.
 Experiencing dense paintings that slowly reveal their nature can help us contend with the pervasiveness of fast-talking, slick images.
 In a media-riddled world, painting is a stabilizing force."